jabelone/car-controller/README.md

 By sending the steering and motor outputs over UART to a real time microcontroller, reliability can be ensured.
 This is because these microcontrollers are specifically designed for stuff like this with very precise timing.
 The firmware also reports the voltage of a battery; which is great for remote monitoring and safety.

+I created this for use in our machine learning car.
+See a video of it [here](https://youtu.be/tFwCyHdAWf0) on YouTube.

 ## Setup
 It's fairly straight forward to use.
 The PWM output and voltage monitoring pins are in configurable variables at the start of the program.
 Specify which pins you're using; bear in mind the voltage monitor must be an analog input.